PRM Clubs and Activities

 This club is not graded and no assignments or tests are given.
 These clubs are organized for the enjoyment of reading and book chatting alone.

-Advisors: Mrs. McClain & Mrs. Strunz
+Advisers: Mrs. McClain & Mrs. Strunz

 Peer Mentors participate in a variety of activities to help support the incoming 5th graders and new students to feel welcome and comfortable in the PRM community.
 The students are encouraged to be role models for the entire community by displaying characteristics that are associated with our Full Values and Pillars of Character.
 Throughout the year, Peer Mentors are involved in a number of activities including providing tours during the summer and the end of the year, lunch meetings with 5th graders, classroom lessons, and Career Day helpers.